develop-me/bootcamp--week-05--tooling/challenges/01/04-simple-project.md

 - create a `img` folder with image(s)
 - populate with some dummy content eg images

 At appropriate points use `git add` and `git commit` to create a snapshot of your progress so far.
 This may be after creating each page, or when completing each element, this is up to you.
-Ensure you commit names are meaningful.
+Ensure your commit names are meaningful.

 - At the end you should aim to have done **at least** 8 commits (use `git log` to see your commits so far)
 - Aim for clear, informative commit messages.